I Wanna Talk About Dance

 Sound engineer: André Sveningzon

-Welcome to I Wanna Talk About Dance – a vibrant performance where three dancers rooted in flamenco, hip-hop, and contemporary dance come together in an intense, intimate, and deeply moving expression.
-Accompanied by two live musicians, they create a pulsating journey that shifts from high-energy sweat to moments of quiet fragility.
+I Wanna Talk About Dance is a vibrant and intimate performance in which three dancers with roots in flamenco, hip hop, and contemporary dance meet in an intense and deeply moving expression.
+Together with two live musicians, they create a pulsating whole that moves between physical power, rhythmic precision, and moments of quiet vulnerability.
+The performance shifts between sweat, presence, and attentive listening, inviting the audience into a close and shared space.

-Blending rhythms, languages, and bodies from different cultures, the performance invites you into an intimate space where dance itself becomes a conversation: about identity, presence, and what it means to be human.
-Inspired by dialogues about how we can speak about something as wordless as dance, choreographer Jenny Larsson opens a space for reflection – and by the end, you may find yourself not just watching but wanting to move too.
+By bringing together different bodies, rhythms, and cultural languages, dance itself becomes a conversation—about identity, relationship, and what it means to be human.
+Inspired by dialogues about how we can talk about something as wordless as dance, choreographer Jenny Larsson opens a space for reflection, recognition, and participation.
+The audience is not presented with a fixed interpretation but is invited into an experience that can continue within their own bodies.

-In the project I Wanna Talk About Dance, choreographer Jenny Larsson explores the meaning and accessibility of dance through dialogue and collaboration.
-Focusing on encounters between dancers and people without prior experience in contemporary dance, the project examines how dance is perceived and what it can be.
-During the research phase, 27 conversations were conducted in both Sweden and the US, gathering thoughts and memories about dance.
+The performance is the result of a long-term exploration of the meaning and accessibility of dance, with dialogue and collaboration as central methods.
+Focusing on encounters between professional dancers and people without prior experience of contemporary dance, the work examines how dance is perceived, used, and given meaning.
+During the process, 27 conversations were conducted in Sweden and the United States, where personal memories, associations, and stories about dance were collected and integrated into the artistic material.

-The 45-minute performance reflects the themes and questions that emerged throughout the process: What is the essence of dance?
-How can it be both accessible and challenging?
-And how can a performance embody the many voices and ideas that shaped it?
-This group work is not just a collection of movements but also a story about encounters—between dancers and non-dancers, between individual and collective ideas, and between different art forms.
-It shows that dance, no matter how abstract or conceptual it may seem, is always about human connection and community.
+The 45-minute performance is not merely a collection of movements, but a narrative of encounters—between dancers and non-dancers, between individual and collective ideas, and between different art forms.
+It demonstrates how dance, regardless of how abstract or conceptual it may be, always carries human connection and community.

 Photo: Jepovig